JPikowski/DSC-110/README.md

-# DSC-TECHSTACK
+# DSC 110, Survey of Software Tools

 TechStack topics for computational (and data) scientists.
 The list of topics (see topics folder) is incomplete.
 The course was inspired by (i) a summer course run by [Dr. Ed Overman at Ohio State University](https://math.osu.edu/people/overman.2) and (ii) [MIT - The Missing Semester](https://missing.csail.mit.edu).

 ## Course description

-This course facilitates the development of proficiency with computational and data science tools.
-Critical elements of the computing ecosystem that could make workflows smoother and easier are covered.
-These topics include, but are not limited to, the command line, text editors, and version control systems.
-Mastering such tools enables one to become more efficient at problem-solving and provides unique knowledge and skills.
+This course facilitates the development of proficiency with the tools of computational and data science.
+Critical topics about the computing ecosystem that could make students’ lives significantly easier are covered.
+These topics include but are not limited to the command-line, the use of text editors, and version control systems.
+Students will spend hundreds of hours using these tools throughout their education (and possibly thousands over their careers).
+Mastering such tools enables students to be more efficient at the problem-solving process and provides unique knowledge and skills.

 ## Learning Outcomes
-After this course, students will be able to:
+After successful completion of this course, the student will:

-* navigate the file directory from the command line;
-* add, remove, and rename files and directories at the CLI;
-* clone a repository; add, commit, and push files to repository; create a pull request;
-* typeset mathematics;
+1. demonstrate benefits of virtual machines
+2. navigate directories using the command line and automate common computer tasks
+3. typeset basic mathematical notation
+4. use Git: initialize, clone, commit, push
-* develop a professional profile;
+5. create a professional LinkedIn profile
-* create, edit, and save text files;
-* obtain data from the website via web scraping;
-* visualize and manipulate geometrical objects;
-* perform basic data wrangling using R;
-* consider data ethics issues;
+6. consider data ethics issues
-* differentiate and integrate functions that cannot be done by hand;
-* examine computer security and privacy issues.
+7. examine computer security and privacy issues